uisato/ableton-mcp-extended/README.md

 ## Components

 ### Core MCP Server
 The standard MCP server that handles most interactions with Ableton Live through the MCP protocol.
+Integrates with Claude Desktop and Cursor.

 ### ElevenLabs Integration
 Provides voice synthesis and audio generation capabilities that can be imported directly into Ableton Live.